Dragonmystic707/exalted-reincarnated/docs/Solars.md

 --------

 \[\[Describe SoulFire/Sunfire here, and how it damages Creatures of Darkness and why.
-Also decide if it's called Soulfire or Sunfire\]\]
+Also decide if it’s called Soulfire or Sunfire\]\]